 Table X also shows the percent of households (overall and renter-only) cost-burdened by housing.
-Despite having lower housing costs than the state overall and most of its comparable counties, a significant portion of Weber's households are cost-burdened.
-As of 2019, 23.8 percent of all households and 39.2 percent of renter households were cost-burdened in Weber County, which is lower than the State (25.8 percent) and Salt Lake County (27.4 percent) but higher than Box Elder (20.2 percent) and Davis County (21.4 percent) (2019 ACS 5-Year Estimates).
+Despite having lower housing costs than the state overall and most of its comparable counties, a significant portion of Weber's households is cost-burdened.
+A household is considered cost-burdened when it spends more than 30% of its gross income on housing.
+As of 2019, 23.8% of all households and 39.2% of renter households were cost-burdened in Weber County, which is lower than the State (25.8%) and Salt Lake County (27.4%) but higher than Box Elder (20.2%) and Davis County (21.4%) (2019 ACS 5-Year Estimates).
 Weber's renter households are significantly more cost-burdened than Davis County and only slightly less cost-burdened than Salt Lake County despite having substantially lower rents - likely attributed to its lower median household income (see Table X).
 Overall, Weber County has seen a decrease in cost burden since 2010.
 This might be due to increased median income and decreased median owner costs.
 However, rates vary significantly among communities within Weber County (Table X).
-In fact, 35.5 percent of households in Liberty were cost-burdened, while only 10.6 percent of households in Eden were (2019 ACS 5-Year Estimates).
+In fact, 35.5% of households in Liberty were cost-burdened, while only 10.6% of households in Eden were (2019 ACS 5-Year Estimates).